 1. Ditch the happiness formula you learned.

-2. Take inventory and define YOUR priorities.
+2. Take inventory and define your priorities.

 3. Redefine how purpose shows up inside your career.

-5. Put your anxiety in perspective.
+5. Put your anxieties in perspective.

-6. Explore your depression.
+6. Recognize your crutches.